 Driving to Leykaul, Belgium can be a bit tricky, depending on your navigation system, because Leykaul is right on the German border.
-My navigation system took us through a small section of Germany and definitely had me wondering if we had entered the right place.
-[The Railbike.be website suggests you use 4750 Elsenborn for your GPS] If you are driving from Brussels, I suggest you give yourself at least 2 hours to get there comfortably.
+My navigation system took us through a small section of Germany and had me wondering if we had entered the right place.
+[The Railbike.be website suggests you use 4750 Elsenborn for your GPS] If you are driving from Brussels, I recommend you give yourself at least 2 hours to get to this corner of Liege province comfortably.

 The carts themselves make a fair amount of noise, so don’t expect to sneak up on any wildlife.
-However, if you are in the lead railbike you may just catch a glimpse of something before you rattle through.
+However, if you are in the lead railbike, you may catch a glimpse of something before you rattle through.

 Once you arrive at Sourbrodt, you have a 30-minute break to stretch, get something to eat and drink, and catch your breath.
 You can buy snacks and drinks there, but we noticed most people brought their own.

 At the end of the trip, we rewarded ourselves with some waffles from the cafe conveniently located in a converted dining car just next to the station.
-A great finish to a very fun and active day!
+An excellent finish to an enjoyable and active day!

-I really enjoyed the trip and found it a great way to spend a Saturday morning.
-We had a great time, got some exercise, and enjoyed a corner of Belgium few have really discovered.
+I enjoyed the trip and found it a great way to spend a Saturday morning.
+We had a great time, got some exercise, and enjoyed a corner of Belgium few have discovered.